tedwillmills/random_numbers2/README.md

 ## Example Outputs

 ![Monte Carlo Distribution](figures/monte_carlo_histogram.png)
-The histogram shows the distribution of total sums from the Monte Carlo simulation of a biased die.
-Due to the Central Limit Theorem (CLT), this follows a normal distribution, shown by the overlaid normal curve.
+The histogram shows the distribution of total sums from the Monte Carlo simulation of a biased die, which follows a normal distribution.

 ## Lessons Learnt
 I have developed my understanding in the following areas: